April 14, 2022

 - Sales and marketing: How will you generate sales?

-- Financials: Include a three-year income statement, balance sheet, and cash flow statement.
+- Financials: Include a five-year income statement, balance sheet, and cash flow statement.

 - Management team: Introduce your management team and their experience.

 - Exit strategy: This is the plan for how you will eventually sell or otherwise exit the business in case you decide to retire or move on to other projects.